ifradhos55/Portfolio/README.md

 ## About Me

-I am a second-semester Computer Programming student (T186) at George Brown College with a strong interest in AI engineering, web development, and automation.
+I am a Computer Science student at George Brown College with a strong interest in AI engineering, web development, and automation.
 I bring hands-on experience from both industry jobs and technical certifications, and I enjoy building efficient, practical tools that solve real-world problems.

 I’m currently working on projects involving automation, front-end development, and AI applications.
 I have a growing foundation in object-oriented programming, scripting, system design, and user-centered development.